• Skip to primary navigation

 Basmati rice only needs between 10-12 minutes of cooking.
 If you like yours with a slight bite, then cook for 10 minutes; for more fluffy, 11-12 minutes.
 This cooking time is the same whether for this pilau type recipe or simply for boiled basmati.

-I cook it for 11 minutes until all the water is absorbed - without removing the lid (just like you'd do with a rice cooker).
-Take off the lid (smell these aromas!), turn off the heat and fluff up the rice with a fork.
-Still off the heat, return the lid on and leave for about 2 minutes to rest, so that the grains don't stick to the pan.
+I cook it for 11 minutes on the stove until all the water is absorbed - without removing the lid (just like you'd do with a rice cooker).
+Take off the lid (smell these aromas!), turn off the heat and fluff up with a fork.
+Still off the heat, return the lid on and leave for about 2 minutes to rest, so that the grains don't stick to the pan and give a softer rice finish.

 fluffy and fragrant Indian style long grain rice made without a rice cooker

 We love serving this Basmati rice with Indian curry dishes but I'm trying to keep this a French food blog!
-(Want me to post our favourite Indian-style curries?
-Then let me know in the comments below).
-Curries aside, use this recipe with French long-grain rice from the Camargue, for example.
-It's a perfect accompaniment with our favourite French stews, served with a sprig of fresh parsley:
+For types of rice, this recipe works well with Thai rice or French long-grain rice from the Camargue.
+It's a perfect accompaniment to French stews, served with a sprig of fresh parsley:

 • Blanquette de veau recipe - as it's fragranced with cloves, it's a perfect match with the French's favourite veal stew.